 If all causes of a patient’s chronic illness are addressed, Lyme literate practitioners usually believe that remission is possible but they are often wary of using the term ‘cure’ because there is a chance of relapse as these infections possess the ability to go dormant and reactivate if the body is under stress.

-If you would like to find out more about treatment options for Lyme disease or find an experienced Lyme literate practitioner, please join our Facebook discussion group where people share their experiences.
+If you would like to find out more about treatment options for Lyme disease or find an experienced Lyme literate practitioner, please join our Online Community on Facebook where people share their experiences.
 There are also many books available on the complexities of Lyme disease and chronic illness.